 This indication is approved under accelerated approval based on overall response rate (ORR) and duration of response (DOR).
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial(s).

-*Prix Galien is an independent distinction that awards pharmaceutical products introduced in the public market and achievements of research teams.9 To be eligible, products must have received marketing approval in the USA by December 31 of the year preceding the awards, but not more than 5 years earlier than December 31 of that year, unless the award is for a new and innovative indication, which must have been added within the previous 5 years.10
+*Prix Galien is an independent distinction that awards pharmaceutical products introduced in the public market and achievements of research teams.12 To be eligible, products must have received marketing approval in the USA by December 31 of the year preceding the awards, but not more than 5 years earlier than December 31 of that year, unless the award is for a new and innovative indication, which must have been added within the previous 5 years.13

-†Cysteine proteome analysis of 6,451 peptides showed sotorasib only covalently engages with Cys12 of KRASG12C.
-Preclinical studies in 22 cell lines and xenograft models demonstrated that sotorasib does not inhibit KRAS wild-type or non–KRAS G12C lines/tumors.3
+Cysteine proteome analysis of 6,451 peptides showed sotorasib only covalently engages with Cys12 of KRAS G12C.
+Preclinical studies in 22 cell lines and xenograft models demonstrated that sotorasib does not inhibit KRAS wild type or non-KRAS G12C lines/tumors.3

 ††NCCN makes no warranties of any kind whatsoever regarding their content, use, or application and disclaims any responsibility for their application or use in any way.7